HarryRybacki/rust_developer/hw08_tokio_rewrite/README.md

                 - Refactor String messages to be old MessageTypes
             - NEXT:
                 - Handle receiving MessageTypes from the server
+                - Process MessageTypes based on their type after rececving
 - [ ] Ensure all I/O operations, network communications, and other latency-sensitive tasks are handled using Tokio's asynchronous capabilities.

 ### Database Integration: